-- iii) On December 8, 2016, the Shareholders of the Company approved an amendment to the Company's organizational articles to consolidate the issued and outstanding shares in the capital of the Company on the basis of one (1) new Common Share for every five (5) Common Shares presently issued and outstanding.
+ii) On December 8, 2016, the Shareholders of the Company approved an amendment to the Company's organizational articles to consolidate the issued and outstanding shares in the capital of the Company on the basis of one (1) new Common Share for every five (5) Common Shares presently issued and outstanding.
 If the Share Consolidation is completed, those Common Shares will be consolidated into approximately 35,949,730 issued and outstanding post-consolidation Common Shares.
 This is subject to satisfying the requirements under TSX Venture Exchange policies.
-At December 8, 2016, the Shareholders of the Company also approved a reduction of the stated capital relating to the common shares of the Company, which could be implemented on one or more occasions, but with each reduction of stated capital to be in an amount to be determined by the board of directors at that time, provided that the aggregate maximum of all stated capital reductions shall not exceed \$10.2 million. - iv) Subsequent to August 31, 2016, the Company made principal repayments against its loan and notes payable of \$150,000 and \$35,000, respectively.
+At December 8, 2016, the Shareholders of the Company also approved a reduction of the stated capital relating to the common shares of the Company, which could be implemented on one or more occasions, but with each reduction of stated capital to be in an amount to be determined by the board of directors at that time, provided that the aggregate maximum of all stated capital reductions shall not exceed \$10.2 million.
+On January 18, 2017, the 1 for 5 consolidation was completed.